Opening of the hearth

 Chamei (names of tea)

 Ten days either side of the eighty-eighth day from the beginning of spring gives a total period of 21 days.
-Tea is at its best for harvesting in this period of 21 days.
+This 21 day period is considered the best time for harvesting tea in Japan.

 Any tea producer was able to use these names for their tea.